 In May 2014, the FASB issued Accounting Standards Update No. 2014-09, Revenue from Contracts with Customers (Topic 606) (ASU 2014-09), which amends the existing accounting standards for revenue recognition.
 In August 2015, the FASB issued ASU No. 2015-14, Revenue from Contracts with Customers (Topic 606): Deferral of the Effective Date, which delays the effective date of ASU 2014-09 by one year.
 The FASB also agreed to allow entities to choose to adopt the standard as of the original effective date.
 In March 2016, the FASB issued Accounting Standards Update No. 2016-08, Revenue from Contracts with Customers (Topic 606): Principal versus Agent Considerations (Reporting Revenue Gross versus Net) (ASU 2016-08) which clarifies the implementation guidance on principal versus agent considerations.
-The guidance includes indicators to assist an entity in determining whether it controls a specified good or service before it is transferred to the customers.
-The new revenue recognition standard will be effective for us in the first quarter of 2018, with the option to adopt it in the first quarter of 2017.
+The guidance includes indicators to assist an entity in determining whether it controls a specified good or service before it is transferred to customers.
+The new revenue recognition standard will be effective for us in the first quarter of 2018.
 We will adopt the new standard effective December 31, 2017, which is the first day of our 2018 fiscal year.
-The new standard also permits two methods of adoption: retrospectively to each prior reporting period presented (full retrospective method), or retrospectively with the cumulative effect of initially applying the guidance recognized at the date of initial application (the modified retrospective method).
-We currently anticipate adopting the standard using the modified retrospective method.
-We are still in the process of completing our analysis on the impact this guidance will have on our Consolidated Financial Statements and related disclosures.
+The new standard also permits two methods of adoption: retrospectively to each prior reporting period presented (the full retrospective method), or retrospectively with the cumulative effect of initially applying the guidance recognized at the date of initial application (the modified retrospective method).